City of Frisco

 Other Important Duties:

-- Required to attend meetings, conferences and training.
+- Travels to assigned meetings, presentations and conferences.

 - Performs other related duties as assigned.